DataSF/datasf.github.io/_drafts/introduction-to-excel.md

 ---
 layout: course
 title: Introduction to Excel
-description: This classroom based workshop is the fourth in a series of workshops on Excel offered by the Data Academy.
-It provides the Data Academy’s most advanced level of Excel training.
+description: "This classroom based workshop is the first in a series of workshops on Excel offered by the Data Academy.   \n\nIt assumes no prior experience with the program."
 prerequisites: None
 length: 2
+series:
-series: Excel
+  - Excel
 subjects:
   - Analysis
   - Visualization
 team_members:
   - david-weinzimmer
+  - aaron-low
+  - sam-abbott
+  - ashley-groffenberger
+  - jessie-rubin
 course_materials_link: 'http://site.com'
 ---